nadeenAlshibil/Azure-Networking/README.md

 ### Task 2: Check the deployment

+1. Go to MyResourceGroupe and check the resources deployed.
 You should have a resource group myResourceGroup, three networks, a VM and an Azure Bastion with following parameters:

 **Azure Firewall network**